-Since 1986, two volunteer organizations, the Hispanic and the Black Educational Access Committees (HEAC and BEAC) have worked under the leadership of Lee College to coordinate programs which encourage Hispanics, African-Americans and other under-represented groups to pursue an education.
-These committees have received national recognition.
-The general mission of each committee is to provide services and activities that encourage educational access to anyone and conduct programs which preserve the heritage of each culture.
+Since 1986, two volunteer organizations, the Hispanic and the Black Educational Access Committees (HEAC and BEAC), have worked under the leadership of Lee College to coordinate programs designed to encourage Hispanics, African-Americans, and other under-represented groups pursue an education.

+These nationally-recognized committees are dedicated to providing services and activities that encourage educational access to anyone and conduct programs which preserve the heritage of each culture.